nroduit/viewer-hub/README.md

 ## Eureka

-Once weasis-manager launched, it is possible to see the registration of the service at this address:
+Once viewer-hub launched, it is possible to see the registration of the service at this address:
 ```
 http://localhost:8761
 ```